 On 18th September 1873, Jay Cooke & Co. suspended deposit withdrawals, this led to the onset of what is now know as the “Panic of 1873.”
-The panic was also the beginning of the original “Great Depression” which is more formally known as the “Long Depression.”
-The panic was primarily due to the over expansion of the railway sector in the United States, causing over capacity in the sector.
+The panic was also the beginning of the original “Great Depression” which is now known as the “Long Depression.”
+The panic was primarily due to the over expansion of the railway sector in the United States, causing over capacity in the sector and hence deficient demand.
 By November of 1873, 55 of the nations railway companies had failed and by September of 1874 another 60 failed.
 Jay Cooke & Co. was one of the leading financial institutions in the U.S. which was at the forefront of lending to the railway sector, the failure of the bank caused a domino effect which resulted in bank runs and liquidation of holdings in the NYSE.

 Jay Cooke & Co.

-Jay Cooke & Co., a bank formed in 1861 rose to fame by marketing government bonds during the civil war in the U.S. which lasted till 1865.
+Jay Cooke & Co. a bank formed in 1861 rose to fame by marketing government bonds during the civil war in the U.S. which lasted till 1865.
 Post the civil war, the bank started focusing more on lending to the railway sector in the country.
-During the 1800’s, rail construction was booming in the U.S., hence, there was ample opportunity to lend to the railway sector.
-Also, sensing an opportunity to sell U.S. railway bonds to European investors, the bank actively marketed these bonds to European investors.
+During the 1800’s rail construction was booming in the U.S., hence, there was ample opportunity to lend to the railway sector.
+Sensing an opportunity to sell American railway bonds to European investors, the bank actively marketed railway bonds to European investors.

 Germany, U.K. & Europe

 There was a high degree of demand for U.S. railway securities in countries like Germany.
-U.S. banks such as Jay Cooke & Co. sensing this opportunity marketed railway securities to the Germans.
-This demand for securities was augmented by the £200 million which France was required to pay to Germany after being defeated in the Franco-Prussian war.
-Thus, money flowed to the U.S. from countries such as Germany, funding the boom in railway construction.
+American banks such as Jay Cooke & Co. sensing this opportunity marketed railway securities to the Germans.
+This demand for securities was only augmented by the £200 million which France was required to pay to Germany after being defeated in the Franco-Prussian war.
+Thus, money followed to the U.S. from countries such as Germany, funding the boom in railway construction.

 This continued until Germany underwent a series of economic reforms in 1873 which created an opportunity for German investors to invest closer to home.
 Hence, funding for the U.S. railway construction boom from Germany dried up.